 Raymer was suspected of playing a major role in nearly all of the most serious riot violence: the lynchings of both Burton and Donnegan, the destruction of Loper’s restaurant, and the arsons that destroyed dozens of homes and businesses belonging to African-Americans.
 Arrested after the Donnegan killing, Raymer reportedly was badly beaten by police. “(T)he blows given him and his screams for mercy, as well as the officers’ threats to kill him if he did not tell more, could plainly be heard from without,” the Illinois State Register reported on Aug.
 21.

 Whatever Raymer’s role in the riot, he may have been an inviting target for prosecutors for other reasons.
-Unlike many riot suspects, he had no local roots and had been in Springfield only briefly — in fact, he was a Russian Jewish immigrant, and he spoke with a noticeable accent.
+Unlike many riot suspects, he had no Sangamon County roots and had been in Springfield only briefly.
+He also was a Russian Jewish immigrant and spoke with a noticeable accent, neither of which likely endeared him to local law enforcement.

 Nevertheless, despite what prosecutors said was overwhelming evidence against him, white juries acquitted Raymer three times — of murdering Donnegan, of being in the mob that attacked Loper’s, and of rioting.
 He finally was convicted of a fourth charge — stealing a sword belonging to Illinois National Guard Maj.
 Otis Duncan (who, promoted to lieutenant colonel, would become the highest-ranking African-American officer to serve in World War I).
 Raymer was sentenced to pay a $25 fine and serve 30 days in jail.